codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

 {:start="5"}
 1. If you used `dry-run`, apply the generated manifests to the same target cluster on which you ran the command.
-  Define the `server` value as the cluster's API server endpoint.
   Here is an example of the YAML manifest generated with the `--dry-run` flag.
-Note that there are placeholders instead of actual values for several attributes.
+Note that there are placeholders in the example, which are replaced with the actual values with `--dry-run`.

 ```yaml
 apiVersion: v1